gaearon/overreacted.io/src/pages/march-2020-endorsements/index.md

 All are well recommended.
 Bhandari used to be a prosecuter.
 Derico is the Democratic Party Endorsement and I like his history of pro bono work.

-I'm voting for: James T. Derico
+I'm voting for: James T. Derico.
+Victor: Kelly McCarthy

 ### Vacancy of Ford